 Methods:

-This is a multi-center, historical cohort study of adult patients evaluating gabapentinoid use as part of a multimodal pain regimen compared to no gabapentinoid use in patients with CKD stage III, IV, or V. Patients were excluded if they were admitted to the ICU; had a diagnosis of pulmonary hypertension, hepatic encephalopathy; pulmonary embolism, pulmonary edema, transfusion-associated circulatory overload acute respiratory distress syndrome, pneumonia; or other acute respiratory conditions.
+This is a multi-center, historical cohort study of adult patients evaluating gabapentinoid use as part of a multimodal pain regimen compared to no gabapentinoid use in patients with CKD stage III, IV, or V. Patients were excluded if they were admitted to the ICU; had a diagnosis of pulmonary hypertension, hepatic encephalopathy; pulmonary embolism, pulmonary edema, transfusion-associated circulatory overload, acute respiratory distress syndrome, pneumonia; or other acute respiratory conditions.
 They were also excluded if a gabapentinoid was received for epilepsy, generalized anxiety disorder (GAD), or restless leg syndrome.
 The primary outcome was the incidence of respiratory depression.
 Respiratory depression was defined as a composite outcome that included need of high flow nasal cannula, bilevel positive airway pressure (BIPAP), mechanical ventilation, escalation of oxygen requirement, need for naloxone or flumazenil administration, and a rapid response or code blue initiation resulting in pulseless electrical activity (PEA), asystole, or hypoxia.
 Secondary outcomes included the incidence of altered mental status, documented fall, and individual components of the composite outcome.
 To detect this difference between groups using a power of 80% and an alpha of 0.05, 160 patients per group were needed.
 Descriptive statistics will be used to summarize group characteristics, with appropriate tests (t-test, Mann-Whitney U, Kruskal-Wallis, chi-squared) for univariable analysis, logistic regression for the primary endpoint, and sensitivity analysis using propensity score matching, and an alpha of 0.05 for statistical significance.

 Results: